doimag/angio/README.md

 ## Welcome to Anglo

 You can create a complete software with Anglo, the arquitecture is based on C++ for fast performance and the visuallity in Javascript with ReactJS, both are powerfull languages.

-Now we say "Write once and ..." you know
+# Now we say "Write once and ..." you know

-### Markdown
+### Features

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for